Trinitro21/sbserver/README.md

 # Information
 * The server determines what account you're using from the token your 3DS sends
 All but the last 32 characters are constant per machine
-* Keys are between 3 and 8 characters long and contain uppercase letters and numbers
+* Keys are between 4 and 9 characters long, always start with 0, and contain uppercase letters and numbers
 If you want to change that see the do{}while() loop in save3.php
 * The server sends the "X-Petc-Rights: 1" header, which tells SmileBASIC that you bought gold membership